XHEZUM-FM

 XHEZUM-FM is a radio station on 105.1 FM in Chilpancingo, Guerrero, Mexico.
+It is owned by NTR Medios de Comunicación and carries the W Radio format from Radiópolis.

 History

 XHEZUM began as XEZUM-AM 1050, a daytimer owned by Francisco Alejandro Wong and first licensed in 1993.
-It was sold to OEM in 2010 and received approval to move to FM the next year.
+It was sold to Organización Editorial Mexicana (OEM) in 2010 and received approval to move to FM the next year.

+In April 2021, NTR acquired the ABC Radio network from OEM.
+On April 24, 2023, as part of a national alliance between the company and Radiópolis, 22 NTR-owned stations adopted franchise formats from Radiópolis, with XHEZUM adopting programming from W Radio as its format.